mietek/pol/README.md

 ## 7. Programs that share

-It is not obvious, but a program orgainzed as we have discussed is ideally suited to handling several users simultaneously.
+It is not obvious, but a program organized as we have discussed is ideally suited to handling several users simultaneously.
 All of the basic problems of interactive processing have been solved by interacting with one user.
 The organization is such that all data is, or can be, stored in the user's dictionary.
-To distinguish users merely requires the program recognise the proper dictionary.
+To distinguish users merely requires the program recognize the proper dictionary.

 Of course the value of multiple users depends upon the application.
 There appears to be a correlation between the complexity of an application and the number of potential users.
 An application that deserves a problem-oriented-langage my well be of interest to many users on a continuous basis.